 Intellectual property is the output of intellectual endeavour in literary, artistic, dramatic, industrial, scientific and engineering fields, which is generally capable of being identified and protected.
 The protection of IP is provided through certain legal rights many of which are established under legislation, common law and international treaties.
 For detailed guidance see the University’s Intellectual Property Policy.

-The University is committed to providing a safe and health place of work where staff and students are confident that their health, safety and welfare and considered to be of the utmost importance at all times.
+The University is committed to providing a safe and healthy place of work where staff and students are confident that their health, safety and welfare are considered to be of the utmost importance at all times.
 For detailed guidance see the University's Health and Safety Policies.

 If your research activities involve carrying out fieldwork defined in the USHA and UCEA Guidance on Health and Safety in Fieldwork as: